ClaireLally8/Waggy-Box/TESTING.md

 - Once these steps are complete, you can format the code into PEP8 formatting by entering this command into the terminal:
     - `autopep8 --in-place --aggressive --aggressive <.py file name>`

+**Python Unit Testing**

+Unit testing was written up to test the core functionality of the site, including rendering pages, checkout and forms.

+- In the terminal type the following command:

+        python manage.py test <<app name>>

+- The test results will be shown within the terminal.

+### **User Story Testing**